-Want to know who are the shortest people in history?
+Want to know who are the shortest men in height in the world ever?
 The exceptional men and women on this countdown have different conditions that affected their growth, including several forms of dwarfism.
 All in all, what makes them so special also affected their lifestyles deeply, and the braveness which with they endure everyday life is their most remarkable characteristic.

 Things on this Earth come in all shapes and sizes, some are ordinary and others are out of the ordinary, an extremely small people are not the only example.
 Just check out our list on the 5 Smallest Countries by Land Area and find out which tiny nations are the smallest of them all.

-Let’s take a look at the countdown and find out who are the shortest people in history.
+Let’s take a look at the countdown and find out who are the shortest men in height in the world ever.

 - Lin Yü-chih